matthewpeixoto/dog-rescue-pattern-library/patterns/sections/README.md

 quick-links: |
   This section is used to group together quick links in an organized grid.
 Use this section under the hero-banner on the homepage to quickly guide users to noteworthy locations.
 accordion: |
   This section can hold a lot of content, yet stay compact thanks to its accordion-style functionality.
-This section should be placed at the bottom of pages that needs to store information in a clutter-free way.
+This section should be placed at the bottom of pages that need to store a lot of information in an organized and clutter-free manner.
 carousel: |
   The carousel is a great way of displaying a gallery of images.
 This section can be used on a dog's personal page to display photos or embeded in the overview-section to display relevant photos.
 details: |